YichaoOU/HemTools/docs/content/NGS_pipelines/idr_peaks.rst

 IDR peaks are conserved binding peaks that usually can boost motif enrichment.
 Note that peaks called from individual replicate can be still useful.

+Also note that MACS2 peak calling is bad for broad peaks.
+So this pipeline is not suitable for broad peaks.

 In the output, you will receive two emails.
 One is the link to the GREAT analysis (i.e., peak annotations).
 The other one is a notification of job completion.

 **10/30/2019**